 Graphic Medicine refers to any comic or graphic novel that aids in healthcare communication.
-Dr. Ian Williams, a physician and an artist from Northern Wales now based in Brighton, UK, created GraphicMedicine.org in 2007, and in doing so coined the collection name Graphic Medicine, "to denote the role that comics can play in the study and delivery of healthcare” (n.d., para.
+Dr. Ian Williams, a physician and an artist based in Brighton, UK, created GraphicMedicine.org in 2007, and in doing so coined the collection name Graphic Medicine, "to denote the role that comics can play in the study and delivery of healthcare” (n.d., para.
 1).
 In 2010, MK Czerwiec (known as the Comic Nurse) joined Dr. Williams to co-manage GraphicMedicine.org.
 The site has since grown to include multiple contributors, serving as a platform to organize, facilitate, and promote this increasingly popular genre by introducing the public to the usefulness of the comic and graphic novel in healthcare communication.

 Although Graphic Medicine as a collection is relatively new, medical comics date back to the 1940’s during the golden age of the comic book.
 But it was not until the 1960's that the "comic memoir" was born in San Francisco's counterculture publications, where comics for adults first emerged; it is from this genre that Graphic Medicine truly originates.
 There were single publications of graphic memoirs dealing with health throughout the decades, but the use of this medium in healthcare has only recently gained momentum and drawn international recognition.